jsea2021/The-first-task-Robot-arm-Summer-Training-2021/README.md

 # The-first-task-Robot-arm
 This repository  about:
 1- creating a control panel web page for controlling six motors by its angles, 2- Creating a database to control the arm, 3- Connecting the database with the control interface, 4- Creating a php page to link the database with the hardware.
-The following is a list of file"ARM":
+The following is a list of folder"ARM":

 1)control_interface.html                         "SubTask 1"